GeoGe2020/academic-kickstart/content/en/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Research opportunity" content = "I am looking for one or two research assistants at undergraduate level working on a project.
-It can be developed into bacholar thesis.
-If you are interested and have good seismic interpretation and programming skills, you are welcome to drop me an email with your cv or a short introduction." align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Postdoc opportunity"
+  content = "I am looking for one postdoc working on the interaction between salt tectonics and sedimentation.
+If you are interested and have good programming skills, you are welcome to apply." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).